Institutes for the Achievement of Human Potential

-The Institutes for The Achievement of Human Potential (IAHP), founded in 1955 by Glenn Doman and Carl Delacato, provide literature on and teaches a controversial patterning therapy, known as motor learning, which the Institutes promote as improving the "neurologic organization" of "brain injured" and mentally impaired children through a variety of programs, including diet and exercise.
+The Institutes for The Achievement of Human Potential (IAHP) is an American non-profit organization.
+It was founded in 1955 by Glenn Doman and Carl Delacato to provide literature on and teach a controversial patterning therapy, known as motor learning, which the Institutes promote as improving the "neurologic organization" of "brain injured" and mentally disabled children through a variety of programs, including diet and exercise.
 The Institutes also provides extensive early-learning programs for "well" children, including programs focused on reading, mathematics, language, and physical fitness.
 It is headquartered in Philadelphia, with offices and programs offered in several other countries.

 Pattern therapy for patients with neuromuscular disorders was first developed by neurosurgeon Temple Fay in the 1940s.
 Patterning has been widely criticized and multiple studies have found the therapy ineffective.

 History

 The Institutes for the Achievement of Human Potential (IAHP, also known as "The Institutes") was founded in 1955.
 It practices pattern therapy, which was developed by Doman and educational psychologist Carl Delacato.
 Pattern therapy drew upon the ideas and work of ideas of neurophysiologist Temple Fay, former head of the Department of Neurosurgery at Temple University School of Medicine and president of the Philadelphia Neurological Society.

 In 1960, Doman and Delacato published an article in the Journal of the American Medical Association (JAMA) detailing pattern therapy.
 The methodology of their study was later criticized.